ExpressLRS/Docs/docs/quick-start/binding.md

 With [PR#2542](https://github.com/ExpressLRS/ExpressLRS/pull/2542) being part of the 3.4.0 update, users now have the following methods to bind an ExpressLRS receiver with a TX module:

-1. Binding Phrase, flashed or set (via the WebUI) into the devices.
+1. Binding Phrase, flashed or set (via the WebUI) into both devices.
-2. 3x Power Cycle, Traditional Binding.
+2. 3x Power Cycle.
-3. Bind Receiver button in Betaflight Configurator 10.10 Receiver Tab (`bind_rx` CLI command also works).
-This will ONLY work if your flight controller is flashed with Betaflight 4.5.0.
+3. `Bind Receiver` button in Betaflight Configurator 10.10 (or newer) Receiver Tab (`bind_rx` CLI command also works).
+This will ONLY work if your flight controller is flashed with Betaflight 4.5.0 or newer.
-4. 1.5s Button Press on the Receiver itself.
+4. 1.5s Button Press on the Receiver itself (or Boot pad shorting to Ground).

-With the last 3 methods, the Receiver LED will blink twice, then cycles, until the Bind is established indicated by a solid LED light.
+With the last 3 methods, the Receiver LED will blink twice, pause then repeats, until the Bind is established indicated by a solid LED light.
+Pressing `[Bind]` in the ExpressLRS Lua Script should establish the Bind, per the Traditional Binding Procedure above.

 <figure markdown>
 ![LEDSEQ_BINDING](../assets/images/LEDSEQ_BINDING_10_10_10_100.gif)
 </figure>

-Receivers, however they are bound to a TX before, can be put into Bind Mode using any of the 3 methods above.
-This means that even if the Receiver has been flashed or set with a Binding Phrase, users can put them into Binding Mode any time.
-The Bind will persist or stay with the receiver until another Binding Procedure is done, with any of the methods above.
+After a Receiver is bound using any of the methods above, users can put the Receiver back into Bind Mode anytime following any of the last 3 methods above.
+The Bind will persist or stay with the receiver until another Binding Procedure is initiated, with any of the methods above.

-To cancel the Bind Mode, a reboot or power-cycle is needed, or Binding the receiver with a Transmitter.
+To cancel Bind Mode, a reboot or power-cycle is needed, or Binding the receiver with a Transmitter.
 The old Binding Info will be used if the receiver is rebooted without the new Bind.

 A Lua Script or WebUI option can be toggled to make the Bind volatile upon power-cycle or reboot.
 Volatile Bind means that the Bind is only valid while the receiver is powered up.
 Once the receiver is power-cycled or rebooted, the Bind information is wiped and the receiver will boot up in Bind Mode.